 One Hawaiian sheep herder and Hudson Bay employee, known as “Friday”, settled the area of what is now the town of Friday Harbor.
 This caused many to refer to the place as “Friday’s Harbor”.
 (Another town naming story has a ship’s captain shouting to shore “what bay is this?” heard the reply of “Friday” in response to the misheard question “what day is this?”)

-Friday Harbor had the right natural attributes — a protected harbor and good anchorage — and by the 1870′s, a handful of farsighted promoters had built the town’s first general stores, hotels, and saloons.
+Friday Harbor had the ideal natural attributes—a protected harbor, good anchorage, and a deep channel —and by the 1870’s, a handful of farsighted promoters had built the town’s first general stores, hotels, and saloons.
 In 1873, Friday Harbor was named the county seat of the islands.

 Friday Harbor Grows

-By 1900 Friday Harbor had become a busy seaport with a thriving commercial center, and a population of three or four hundred.
+By 1900, Friday Harbor became a busy seaport with a thriving commercial center and a population of three or four hundred.
 On February 9, 1909, Friday Harbor was officially incorporated as a Town.
-There were five general stores, foremost among them Churchill’s Store, a bank, U.S. Customs, a printing and stationery store, a weekly newspaper, drugstore, jewelry store, theatre, livery stable, milliner, blacksmith, barber, three hotels, three saloons, a grade school, the Odd Fellows Hall, a sawmill, creamery, a large salmon cannery, and encircling the Town, a ring of residential neighborhoods and small farms and orchards.
+Currently the population of the one square mile of the incorporated town limits is 2,185.
+Back then, there were five general stores, foremost among them Churchill’s Store, a bank, U.S. Customs, a printing and stationery store, a weekly newspaper, drug store, jewelry store, theatre, livery stable, milliner, blacksmith, barber, three hotels, three saloons, a grade school, the Odd Fellows Hall, a sawmill, creamery, a large salmon cannery, and encircling the Town, a ring of residential neighborhoods and small farms and orchards.

-Sailing ships, and later, steamships came in and out of the harbor on a regular basis, hauling passengers, mail and freight.
-They took the island’s bounty: apples, pears, cherries, strawberries, peas, cream, eggs, chicken, sheep, grain, lime, timber and salmon “down Sound.”
+Sailing ships, and later, steamships came in and out of the harbor regularly bringing passengers, mail and freight.
+They took the island’s agricultural bounty: apples, pears, cherries, strawberries, peas, cream, eggs, chicken, sheep, grain, lime, timber and salmon “down Sound.”
 San Juan Island’s commercial products were shipped to domestic and foreign markets from Friday Harbor’s waterfront, where large warehouses accommodated the steamships of the “mosquito fleet.”

 Supply and Demand

-Over time, Friday Harbor did not fulfill its early promise, and its economic well being began to decline as the islands’ traditional industries collapsed over a 30-year period.
+Friday Harbor did not fulfill its early promise and its economic well-being began to decline as the islands’ traditional industries collapsed over 30-years.
 Even so, the Town elected to improve the water supply system.
 In the early 1950s a new main transmission line, along San Juan Valley Road, replaced the wood pipeline.
 In 1958, the system was again upgraded and the dam raised.
 Since then, the town’s water system has been steadily updated to meet the demands of a growing population.
+Plans are in place to replace the aging line in 2017.

 Friday Harbor Today